RECUP-DOE/pyperfdump/INSTALL.md

 Spack provides an [installation guide](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html).

 This package is in the current development branch (not the current latest tag: v0.23.1).
+The next Spack release (which this package will be included in) will likely include packages in a separate repository.

 Basic spack installation directions:
 ```bash